 Activities in this subtask will be performed in collaboration with other SHC Tasks and Implementing Agreements such as the DHC Implementing Agreement.
 The IEA DHC will give expert input in Subtask A and reviews publications and major outputs.
 Also interactions with Subtask B, C and D are given.

-- A-D1 Economic analyses of overall DHC network supply strategies, transition strategies, heat demand and energy price scenarios
+- A-D2.
+Economic analyses of overall DHC network supply strategies, transition strategies, heat demand and energy price scenarios

-- A-D4 Overall DHC network control strategies and algorithm for increasing ST fraction
+- A-D4.
+Overall DHC network control strategies and other measures for increasing solar thermal fractions

 Subtask B: Components Testing, System Monitoring and Quality Assurance